zexpe/weather/README.md

-*Updated: Saturday 18th February 10:30*
+*Updated: Saturday 18th February 11:30*

 **Glasgow**

-* 11h: :umbrella: Rainy
 * 12h: :cyclone: Windy (:cloud:) [:cloud: as of 10h]
 * 13h: :umbrella: Rainy [:cloud: as of 10h]
 * 14h: :cyclone: Windy (:cloud:) [:cloud: as of 10h]